Skip to main content

 • Results can also be viewed in the CodeAnt dashboard

 Tip: For larger repositories or comprehensive scans, increase the timeout to avoid premature pipeline failures while the analysis completes.
+You can also customize scanners using the SCANNERS variable for targeted or comprehensive security analysis.

 Troubleshooting